dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 [!code-csharp[](error-handling/samples/2.x/ErrorHandlingSample/Startup.cs?name=snippet_StatusCodePagesFormatString)]

-The middleware supports several extension methods that allow you to customize its behavior.

 ## UseStatusCodePages with lambda

-An overload of <xref:Microsoft.AspNetCore.Builder.StatusCodePagesExtensions.UseStatusCodePages*> takes a lambda expression, which you can use to specify custom error-handling logic and manually write the response:
+An overload of <xref:Microsoft.AspNetCore.Builder.StatusCodePagesExtensions.UseStatusCodePages*> takes a lambda expression, which you can use to specify custom error-handling and write the response:

 [!code-csharp[](error-handling/samples/2.x/ErrorHandlingSample/Startup.cs?name=snippet_StatusCodePagesLambda)]

 ## UseStatusCodePagesWithRedirect

-<xref:Microsoft.AspNetCore.Builder.StatusCodePagesExtensions.UseStatusCodePagesWithRedirects*>:
+The <xref:Microsoft.AspNetCore.Builder.StatusCodePagesExtensions.UseStatusCodePagesWithRedirects*> extension method:

 * Sends a *302 - Found* status code to the client.
 * Redirects the client to the location provided in the URL template.

 [!code-csharp[](error-handling/samples/2.x/ErrorHandlingSample/Startup.cs?name=snippet_StatusCodePagesWithRedirect)]

+The URL template can include a `{0}` placeholder for the status code, as shown in the example.
+If the URL template starts with a tilde (~), the tilde is replaced by the app's `PathBase`.
+If you point to an endpoint within the app, create an MVC view or Razor page for the endpoint.
+For a Razor Pages example, see [StatusCode.cshtml](https://github.com/aspnet/Docs/tree/master/aspnetcore/fundamentals/error-handling/samples/2.x/Pages/StatusCode.cshtml) in the sample app.

 This method is commonly used when the app: